MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

 > [!IMPORTANT]
 > - This feature is only available for customers that have been accepted into the Private Preview program.
 If you would like to do so, you can [nominate yourself into the Private Preview](https://aka.ms/SPOTenantRenameNomination).
 Note that the nomination does not necessarily mean that you will be accepted.
 We review these on a case-by-case basis and will only be in contact if you are accepted.

-> [!IMPORTANT]
-> This feature is available isn't available for organizations that have set up Multi-geo.
+> - This feature is not available for organizations that have set up a multi-geo.

 > [!NOTE]
 > This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.
 For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).